erickau2/Client_Server/README.md

 DONE BY Au Ling Chi ,Erick
 Compile part
 dev environment:python 3.8

-Step 1
-start with initialize and create the tcp socket,with the aid with socket library of python. create an input variable which is the ip adress of the server.
+*due to licence issue the server program cannot be uploaded Step 1 start with initialize and create the tcp socket,with the aid with socket library of python. create an input variable which is the ip adress of the server.